bytefair/scentric/readme.md

 * Added 4 more widget areas to footer
 * Added more informative documentation

+__v1.1__

+* Added jQuery 1.8.0 and had it queued by default.
+Change the line in functions.php if you want to use 1.7.2.
+It will be removed if there are few problems with jQuery 1.8.
+* Removed old Modernizr library.

 ## Planned Additions

 * (Definitely) Include code for configuring Nginx as well as Apache.